FredC1951/fredc1951.github.io/vav/Biblio.md

 This bibliography is by no means complete.
-As Ter-Vaganian's widow, Klavdiia Generalova, writes in 1988, &quot;I turned to the Military Collegium of the Supreme Court of the USSR with a request to find in their archives the nearly finished manuscript of the book about Pushkin written by my husband Vagarshak Arutiunovich Ter-Vagania (1893-1936), as well as his &quot;Bibliography of G. V. Plekhanov,&quot; a work of many years which was the continuation of the book published in 1923, &quot;An Attempt at Plekhanov's Bibliography.&quot;
+As Ter-Vaganian's widow, Klavdiia Generalova, writes in 1988, &quot;I turned to the Military Collegium of the Supreme Court of the USSR with a request to find in their archives the nearly finished manuscript of the book about Pushkin written by my husband Vagarshak Arutiunovich Ter-Vaganian (1893-1936), as well as his &quot;Bibliography of G. V. Plekhanov,&quot; a work of many years which was the continuation of the book published in 1923, &quot;An Attempt at Plekhanov's Bibliography.&quot;